 So, another great gift idea is to bring them in some freshly baked bagels with plenty of smoked salmon and cream cheese to go around.

 As you just can't beat the smell of fresh bagels.

-And this will be a wonderful treat for them and makes for a nutritious breakfast or lunch that will keep them going through another long shift.
+And this is a wonderful treat for them that makes for a nutritious breakfast or lunch that will keep them going through another long shift.

 4. A Fresh Fruit Basket